Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for -tuple block tridiagonal problems

-The proof of this conclusion is the same as that provided in \cite{Sogn2019Schur}, which is for the symmetric cases.
-However, $\mathcal{M}_n$ is not a positive stable preconditioner.
-In comparison, we show that $\mathcal{D}_n$ is a positive stable preconditioner for $\mathcal{A}_n$ no matter it is symmetric or not.
+The proof of this conclusion is the same as that provided in \cite{Sogn2019Schur}, which is for the symmetric case.
+However, $\mathcal{S}_n$ is not a positively stable preconditioner.
+In comparison, we show that $\mathcal{D}_n$ is a positively stable preconditioner for $\mathcal{A}_n$ no matter whether it is symmetric or not.